amonull/linux-battery-notification/README.md

 - acpi

 installation:
-- clone this repository and choose the version you want to use
+- git clone https://github.com/amonull/linux-battery-notification.git && cd linux-battery-notification
+- cp script(s) /path/you/want
 - (only for bash and python script): if you chose bash and python copy the scripts to /usr/local/bin or change the file path on run-battery-notify line 15 to where ever you copied battery-notify.py to
 - chmod +x script(s)